shivamsharma006/SENSAI-CARRER-COACH/README.md

-# 🚀 ElevateAI
+# 🚀 SensAI

-Welcome to **ElevateAI**, your AI-powered career coach! 🤖 This cutting-edge SaaS application is designed to revolutionize the way you prepare for your career journey.
-Whether you're a fresh graduate, a seasoned professional, or someone looking to switch careers, ElevateAI provides personalized tools and insights to help you succeed. 🎉
+Welcome to **SensAI**, your AI-powered career coach! 🤖 This cutting-edge SaaS application is designed to revolutionize the way you prepare for your career journey.
+Whether you're a fresh graduate, a seasoned professional, or someone looking to switch careers, SensAI provides personalized tools and insights to help you succeed. 🎉

 ## 📚 About the Project

-ElevateAI combines advanced AI technology with scalable architecture to provide a seamless learning experience.
+SensAI combines advanced AI technology with scalable architecture to provide a seamless learning experience.
 With features powered by Gemini AI, it generates tailored resumes, cover letters, quizzes, and summaries, making learning effective and efficient.
 Whether you're an individual learner or a large institution, this platform adapts to your needs. 📈

-### Key Goals of ElevateAI:
+### Key Goals of SensAI:

 - 📝 Simplify the creation of personalized learning materials
 - 🔒 Enable secure and seamless access to resources